infinum/rails-handbook/Editors/Atom.md

 ["rails-snippets"](https://atom.io/packages/rails-snippets)

-An atom package to add snippets for Ruby on Rails projects.
+An atom package used to add snippets for Ruby on Rails projects.

 ["rails-transporter"](https://atom.io/packages/rails-transporter)